rapid7/metasploit-framework/How-to-use-a-reverse-shell-in-Metasploit.md

 * The target machine is behind a different private network.
 * The target machine's firewall blocks incoming connection attempts to your bindshell.
-* Your payload is unable to bind the port it wants due to whatever reason.
+* Your payload is unable to bind to the port it wants due to whatever reason.
 * You simply can't decide what to choose.

 ## When a reverse shell isn't needed